Illinois General Assembly - Full Text of HB5324

 10make a report in writing to the Governor and the General

-11Assembly, stating in detail the work it has done in hearing and
+11Assembly, stating in detail the work it has done to carry out

 14 (1) the number of unfair labor practice charges filed